Alhzz/Animal-Bites/README.md

-# Animal-Bites
+# Animal-Bites Project
-Analyse animal that bite people and see after 2000s is it different or not.
+It's a project that analyse about animals that bite people in 1985-2017 near Louisville, Kentucky, USA.It's over 9000 times of animal bites.So we make this project to avoid from animal bite.

 # Author
  * Nattapong Sainak ID: 61070054